 Myself, I am a nonfiction writer.
 I write awesome nonfiction.
 But to bring this program to life, I HIRED some really talented fiction writers to make sure that you will get outstanding fiction plots that you can use as the basis for your stories.

-When I produce training for fiction writers, that is always written by a ghost writer.
+When I produce training for fiction writers, that is always written by a ghost writer or a business partner.

 I have dedicated most of the last twenty years to helping writers become the very best writers they can be.

 And when I was asked to provide extra help to fiction writers, I took my skills for hiring great writers and giving them good structure and direction, and I applied it to this program.

 This is an outstanding program that my customers continue to appreciate and value.

 Question: How much money can I expect to make using your plots?